Changelog

 In the local replay-basedstream_parserbenchmark versusv4.14.0(median of 20 samples, 5000 iterations), plain Ruby is a small overall win: the generic eventstream path is about 0.4% faster, the OpenAI stream parser is about 0.5% faster, and the OpenAI Responses parser is about 1.6% faster, with unchanged allocations.
 Under YJIT on the same benchmark, the generic eventstream path is about 0.9% faster and the OpenAI stream parser is about 0.4% faster, while the OpenAI Responses parser is about 0.7% slower, also with unchanged allocations.

-streaming gains still hold.
-The generic eventstream path remains
+hold.
+The generic eventstream path remains dramatically faster than

 v4.14.0